joyent/conch-api/Conch/docs/vison.md

 ### CLI

-The Conch CLI tool many useful primitives for interacting with the Conch API.
+The Conch CLI tool provides many useful primitives for interacting with the Conch API.
 It supports multiple user profiles and endpoints, and has JSON output options to allow users to create arbitrary processes with it.

 The CLI has many options.
 Here are some examples of using it: